 At Xerox, innovation is our foundation for success.
 Academic organizations play an important role in the long-term strategic interests of the company by furthering scientific research and training the next generation of scientists.
-In 2014, Xerox scientists championed 40 grants to 30 different universities - 23 located in the United States, and seven worldwide.
+In 2015, Xerox scientists championed 32 grants to 26 different universities - 17 located in the U.S., and nine worldwide.

-Grants worth more than \$1.1 million were recommended to university science programs by the Xerox University Affairs Committee, which consists of a dozen Xerox scientists from the United States, Canada and the United Kingdom.
+Grants worth more than \$1.2 million were recommended to university science programs by the Xerox University Affairs Committee, which consists of a dozen Xerox scientists from the U.S., Canada and the United Kingdom.

-Our scientists and the professors we funded co-authored and published 18 research papers in leading academic journals.
+Our scientists, and the professors we funded, co-authored and published 20 research papers in leading academic journals.

 Academic organizations play an important role in the long-term strategic interests of the company by furthering scientific research and training the next generation of scientists.
-This is why the The Xerox Foundation supports many such organizations, including University of Rochester and University of Rochester/Wilmot Center, New York Hall of Science and Polytechnic Institute of New York University.
+This is why The Xerox Foundation supports many such organizations, including the University of Rochester and the University of Rochester/Wilmot Cancer Institute, the New York Hall of Science and the NYU Tandon School of Engineering.